 The PUD has significantly improved the modeling of energy storage resources both as standalone projects and when directly paired with renewable generation.
 Resource models in the 2023 Update incorporate firming in order to dispatch renewable resources into peak week hours.
-Additionally, staff built a portfolio optimization model built to optimize resources around the BPA Load-Following Product for use in 2023 Update, as well as the rate and product design portions of the BPA contract negotiation.
+Additionally, staff

-6. Continue to participate in regional forums and assess impacts associated with climate change District staff continue to engage with regional forums and incorporate climate change into the IRP load forecasts and resource characteristics.
+- 6. Continue to participate in regional forums and assess impacts associated with climate change District staff continue to engage with regional forums and incorporate climate change into the IRP load forecasts and resource characteristics.
 The PUD works with the Bonneville Power Administration to determine any seasonal effects of climate change regarding hydrology and hydropower.
 Additionally, clean energy mandates imposed by state law underscore our customers' desire to be served by carbonfree energy.
 This is reflected in the PUD's 2021 Clean Energy Implementation Plan (CEIP).
-The PUD will continue to iterate upon the existing CEIP both internally and with regional partners as part of the PUD's commitment to clean energy.

-7. Continue to participate in the development of a regional resource adequacy program The PUD has completed a Western Resource Adequacy Program Agreement (WRAPA) and selected a binding season to coincide with other regional peers.
+The PUD will continue to iterate upon the existing CEIP both internally and with regional partners as part of the PUD's commitment to clean energy. - 7.
+Continue to participate in the development of a regional resource adequacy program The PUD has completed a Western Resource Adequacy Program Agreement (WRAPA) and selected a binding season to coincide with other regional peers.
 This binding season represents the date that the PUD will be subject to the WRAP and be required to meet resource adequacy standards.
-WRAP is still under active development and the PUD is advocating for targeted improvements to the program while checking resource plans against potential future WRAP requirements.

-8. Continue to participate in regional forums discussing the formation of organized markets The PUD has continued to engage with the regional market development efforts and committed to funding Phase One development of Southwest Power Pool's Markets+ initiative.
-The PUD also joined the California Independent System Operator (CAISO) Energy Imbalance Market through BPA's market entrance and is actively working on CAISO's Enhanced Day Ahead Market (EDAM).

-9. Continue to participate in the Post-2028 contract negotiation process with the Bonneville Power Administration
+WRAP is still under active development and the PUD is advocating for targeted improvements to the program while checking resource plans against potential future WRAP requirements. - 8.
+Continue to participate in regional forums discussing the formation of organized markets The PUD has continued to engage with the regional market development efforts and committed to funding Phase One development of Southwest Power Pool's Markets+ initiative.
+The PUD also joined the California Independent System Operator (CAISO) Energy Imbalance Market vicariously through BPA's market entrance and is actively working on CAISO's Enhanced Day Ahead Market (EDAM). - Continue to participate in the Post-2028 contract negotiation process with the Bonneville Power Administration